ABG Mix – The Classic Terrarium Substrate (+ Recipe)

 Surprisingly, it’s actually quite difficult to find the source citation for the ABG mix recipe.

 And if you ask any expert what it was, you’re likely to receive a slightly different answer!
-Though based on my research, it seems the original recipe was as follows:
+Based on my research, it seems the original recipe was as follows:

 1. Sphagnum Moss – 1 part